LGST100 - ETHICS & SOCIAL RESP (Course Syllabus)

 LGST244 - BLOCKCHAIN/CRYPTOCURRENC

-LGST292 - ADVANCED NEGOTIATIONS
+LGST292 - ADVANCED NEGOTIATION

 This course is designed to teach negotiation principles and to enable students to develop their negotiation skills.
 This course assumes familiarity with the basic negotiation concepts covered in the prerequisite for this course: Negotiations.
 In this course, we extend the study and practice of negotiations and we develop a deeper understanding for how specific aspects of the negotiation process (e.g., emotions, deadlines, trust violations) impact outcomes.
 Through course lectures, readings, and case exercises, students will develop a rich framework for thinking about the negotiation process and acquire tools for guiding the negotiation process.